Analysis and Geoprocessing with NYC OpenData

 Loading non-spatial data

-Load the tabular population data using read.csv()
+Load the tabular population data using read.csv(), and preview the first few rows:

 pop = read.csv(file = "Data/NYC_Population/NYC_Pop.csv")